 [Describe how the recommended toll site locations were identified.
 Describe not only why these sites were chosen, but why other sites were not chosen.
 Provide station ranges for areas eliminated by specific GTR criteria and any remaining station ranges eligible for toll site placement.
 Document areas not considered and related justifications.]

-include discussions for justifying a half-span or full span gantry.]
+[Include a discussion for the selection of the gantry type.
+Ramp gantries are assumed to be non-accessible cantilever, while mainline gantries are assumed to be span gantries.
+Discussions for ramp gantries must identify reasons for non-accessible cantilever or span gantry types.
+Discussion for mainline gantries must be in accordance with GTR 250.1 (2).
+For all span gantries include discussions for justifying a half-span or full span gantry.]

 [Preliminary TSTMs prepared during PD&E must assume TEB sites unless directed otherwise by FTE Tolls Design.
 Identify whether the toll site will be TEB or RTC and how it was determined.]

-[Determine if on-site power service or off-site power service will be used and how it was determined.]
+[Determine if on-site power service or off-site power service will be used and how it was determined.
+Particularly for ramp toll sites that are in proximity include a discussion on applicability of making one of the sites a remote site.]

 [Propose options for each site and associated evaluations.
 Of the proposed options, provide a recommended toll site location with applicable stations and mile posts as needed.
-Include plan / profile and gantry section exhibits showing the final recommended location of each site.
+Include plan / profile and gantry section exhibits showing the final recommended location of each toll site.
 Identify key features/issues as call outs on the exhibit.
-Include interim and ultimate conditions for any sites for which it may be applicable.
+Include interim and ultimate conditions for any toll sites for which it may be applicable.
 Provide a figure showing the aerial view of the toll site location with the 200-foot radius and the 500-foot radius surrounding the proposed toll site envelope and whether any high voltage circuits or wireless devices are located within these limits as required in GTR 202.3.
 Include supplemental appendices as needed to support the recommendations.]

 [Describe any GTR criteria violations that are unavoidable.
-E.g. high voltage power lines that run the entire length of the corridor.
+Example, high voltage power lines that run the entire length of the corridor.
 Provide exhibits to describe.
 Request meetings as needed with FTE Tolls Design and the other FTE Discipline Leads for complex situations.]

 [Describe how power and communication services will be provided to the site and provide supporting exhibits as required in GTR 202.3.
 Additionally, describe any environmental or right-of-way implications to the proposed primary routing including any routing outside the limits of construction.]